python/cpython/Doc/library/time.rst

    Note that unlike the C structure, the month value is a range of [1, 12], not [0, 11].
 A year value will be handled as described under :ref:`Year 2000 (Y2K) issues <time-y2kissues>` above.

-A ``-1`` argument as the daylight savings flag, passed to :func:`mktime` will usually result in the correct daylight savings state to be filled in.
+   In calls to :func:`mktime`, :attr:`tm_isdst` may be set to 1 when daylight savings time is in effect, and 0 when it is not.
+A value of -1 indicates that this is not known, and will usually result in the correct state being filled in.

    When a tuple with an incorrect length is passed to a function expecting a :class:`struct_time`, or having elements of the wrong type, a